 Those figures got us thinking.

-Last year in our Hot Hatch Megatest, the current-gen Focus ST mustered a fairly plain 7th place in the running order.
+In our most recent hot hatch megatest, the current-gen Focus ST mustered a fairly plain 7th place in the running order.

 But with a 22kW power bump over last time, and the long overdue addition of an electronic limited-slip diff, we think this new Focus ST is thrust right back into the thick of the competition.